CartoDB/documentation/app/content/deck-gl/getting-started.md

 - **Access data from the CARTO platform**.
 Using the [setDefaultcredentials](/deck-gl/reference/#setdefaultcredentials) function you supply the parameters needed to connect with the CARTO platform, then you use the [CartoLayer](/deck-gl/reference/#cartolayer) to visualize the datasets.

 - **Use CARTO basemaps**.
 With deck.gl you can choose between different basemaps for your visualizations.
-CARTO provides a set of free basemaps from OpenStreetMap, but you can also use Google Maps, Mapbox or any other provider with MVT support.
+CARTO provides a set of free basemaps from OpenStreetMap, but you can also use Google Maps, Mapbox, or any other provider with MVT support.

 - **Create data-driven visualizations**.
-Through our style helpers you can easily create choropleth maps for numerical and categorical data.
+Using our style helpers you can easily create choropleth maps for numerical and categorical data.

 ### Installation